 Those are the four most dangerous words a consumer can hear.

+I know you’re silently laughing at that headline.
+Stop it, already.
 There are still a few good companies left that care more about their customers than themselves.
+“How to find a company that exceeds your wildest expectations”

 Jacob Casper wants to know how I do it.